mathiasrw/cmdmix/README.md

 #### I need my `%2`

 Ok - so for some reason you rneed to write `%2` without it getting replaced.
 Plesae use `%%2` in your command to execute as `%2` without it being replaced.

+## Keep an eye on thinkgs

+You can have the final command printed that is about to be executed by setting the `PRINT_CMD` enviroment boolean flag (1 or 0)

+    PRINT_CMD=1 cmdmix 'deno run -A ./%1.run.ts'

 ## Limitations